‘Unfathomable’: US death toll from coronavirus hits 200,000

 “The idea of 200,000 deaths is really very sobering, in some respects stunning,” Dr. Anthony Fauci, the government’s top infectious-disease expert, said on CNN.

-The U.S. hit the threshold six weeks before a presidential election that is certain to be in part a referendum on President Donald Trump’s handling of the crisis.

-In an interview Tuesday with a Detroit TV station, Trump boasted of doing an “amazing” and “incredible” job against the scourge, adding: “The only thing we’ve done a bad job in is public relations because we haven’t been able to convince people — which is basically the fake news — what a great job we’ve done.”
+Trump said it was “a shame” the U.S. reached that number but argued the toll could have been much worse.

+“I think if we didn’t do it properly and do it right, you’d have 2.5 million deaths,” Trump told reporters at the White House before leaving for a campaign rally in Pittsburgh.
+He added that the United States is now “doing well” and “the stock market is up.”

-And in a pre-recorded speech at a virtual meeting of the U.N.
-General Assembly, Trump lashed out at Beijing over what he called “the China virus” and demanded that it be held accountable for having “unleashed this plague onto the world.”
+He also gave his often-repeated broadside that China was at fault for the pandemic.
+In a prerecorded speech to the U.N.
+General Assembly, he demanded that Beijing be held accountable for having “unleashed this plague onto the world.”
 China’s ambassador rejected the accusations as baseless.

+On Twitter, Democratic presidential candidate Joe Biden said, “It didn’t have to be this bad.”

+“It’s a staggering number that’s hard to wrap your head around,” he said.
+“There’s a devastating human toll to this pandemic — and we can’t forget that.”

-For five months, America has led the world by far in sheer numbers of confirmed infections and deaths.
+For five months, America has led the world by far in sheer numbers of confirmed infections — nearly 6.9 million as of Tuesday — and deaths.
 The U.S. has less than 5% of the globe’s population but more than 20% of the reported deaths.

 Brazil is No. 2 with about 137,000 deaths, followed by India with approximately 89,000 and Mexico with around 74,000.
 Only five countries — Peru, Bolivia, Chile, Spain and Brazil — rank higher in COVID-19 deaths per capita.

-“All the world’s leaders took the same test, and some have succeeded and some have failed,” said Dr. Cedric Dark, an emergency physician at Baylor College of Medicine in Houston who has seen death firsthand.
+“All the world’s leaders took the same test, and some have succeeded and some have failed,” said Dr. Cedric Dark, an emergency physician at Baylor College of Medicine in hard-hit Houston.
 “In the case of our country, we failed miserably.”

-Worldwide, the virus has infected more than 31 million people and is closing in fast on 1 million deaths, with over 965,000 lives lost, by Johns Hopkins’ count, though the real numbers are believed to be higher because of gaps in testing and reporting.
+Worldwide, the virus has infected more than 31 million people and is closing in fast on 1 million deaths, by Johns Hopkins’ count, though the real numbers are believed to be higher because of gaps in testing and reporting.

 For the U.S., it wasn’t supposed to go this way.